 Since the logo must represent the identity of a business this means that it must be able to pass the test of time.
 Take Coca-Cola for instance: while the company did make minor modifications, their 125-year-old emblem remains basically the same (maybe this is why it is the most recognizable logo in the world).

 Now that you understood the key elements that can make or break a logo, it is time to discuss the 4-step process an effective logo undergoes.

-Before you contact a web designer, first you need to perform a comprehensive research on the history of the company, the background of the industry and your main competitors.
+Before you contact a web designer, first you need to perform comprehensive research on the history of the company, the background of the industry, and your main competitors.
 In addition, it would be great if you could perform an analysis on the logo designs that have been successful in your niche over time.
 Overall, this will help you find certain trends regarding industry logos.
-However refrain from simply following trends for the sake of it.
+However, refrain from simply following trends for the sake of it.

 If you have done your homework right, then it is very probable that you have some concept or ideas in mind that you want to discuss with a web design company.
 I want to point out the fact that the more details you offer to a designer, the more appropriate will his first sketches of the concepts be.

 More often than not, a professional logo designer will not limit his work to a single sketch, but rather provide several drafts for you to choose from.
 Therefore, browse through them and pick the one that you find most appropriate and representative for your company.
 On a side note, even if the sketches do not meet your precise expectations, don’t forget that a logo designer is a professional with a lot of experience in the field and can guide you to the best solution.